Set the size and the location of the window in the AppKit apps | How To Create macOS Apps

 This is not a bug.

-This specification is made because human vision is more likely to see and notice a position that is slightly off center than perfectly centered.
+This specification is designed this way because human vision tends to notice a position that slightly off-center more than a perfectly centered one.

 Download the sample code

-The sample code was created in this article can be downloaded from here.
+The sample code was created in this article can be downloaded here.

 Let's share this post !